frankvogt/vcf2gwas/README.md

 ### Installation

-It is good practice to install the package in a clean environment.
+It is good practice to install the package in a clean environment:

 ```
 conda create -n myenv
 ```

-Once the environment is set up, activate it by typing:
+Next, activate the environment by typing:

 ```
 conda activate myenv
 ```

-Now the package can be installed by typing:
+Now the vcf2gwas package can be installed:

 ```
 conda install vcf2gwas -c fvogt257 -c bioconda -c conda-forge